-MA Managing Community Practice:
+MA Education: Managing Community Practice:

 The programme consists of three core and one optional module, followed by a dissertation.
 Most students choose to take two modules per year over two years (one evening per week during term time) followed by the dissertation, although full-time and accelerated modes of attendance may be negotiated.

 - Managing and Leading Community Practice

 The course is comprised of both taught and placement components.
 Taught modules tend to be university based and involve lectures and small group discussions.
 Placement based modules relate to the students' fieldwork practice and the university-based tutorial process which emphasise reflective learning.
 Students will need to attend taught module sessions and tutorials on one evening a week.
 Modules run over a semester and are worth 15 credits at level 7.